vseryakov/backendjs/README.md

 # Backend framework development (Mac OS X, developers)

+* for DB drivers and ImageMagick to work propely it needs some dependencies to be installed:

+        port install libpng jpeg tiff lcms2 mysql56 postgresql93

+* make sure there is no openjpeg15 installed, it will conflict with ImageMagick jp2 codec

 * `git clone https://github.com/vseryakov/backendjs.git` or `git clone git@github.com:vseryakov/backendjs.git`

-* cd backend
+* cd backendjs

-* to initialize environment for the backend development it needs to set permissions for $BACKEND_PREFIX (default is /opt/local) to the current user, this is required to support global NPM modules.
+* if node.js is already installed skip to the next section

+    * node.js can be compiled by the bkjs and installed into default location, on Darwin it is /opt/local
+    * to install node into other location, BACKEND_PREFIX needs to be set
-* If $BACKEND_PREFIX needs to be changed, create ~/.backend/etc/profile file, for example:
+    * to change $BACKEND_PREFIX, create ~/.backend/etc/profile file, for example:

         mkdir -p ~/.backend/etc
         echo "BACKEND_PREFIX=$HOME/local" > ~/.backend/etc/profile

     * **Important**: Add NODE_PATH=$BACKEND_PREFIX/lib/node_modules to your environment in .profile or .bash_profile so node can find global modules, replace $BACKEND_PREFIX with the actual path unless this variable is also set in the .profile

-* to install node.js in $BACKEND_PREFIX/bin if not installed already run command:
+    * to install node.js in $BACKEND_PREFIX/bin run command:

-        ./rc.backend build-node
+            ./bkjs build-node

-- once node.js is installed, make sure all required modules are installed, this is required because we did not install the backend via npm with all dependencies, make sure this runs in the core backend directory:

-        ./rc.backend npm-deps

-* now run the init command to prepare the environment, rc.backend will source .backendrc, this is required when the backend is used from the sources only

-        ./rc.backend init-backend

-* to compile the binary module and all required dependencies just type ```make```
+* to compile the binary module and all required dependencies just type `make` or `npm build .`
-    * for DB drivers and ImageMagick to work propely it needs some dependencies to be installed:

-	    port install libpng jpeg tiff lcms2 mysql56 postgresql93

-    * make sure there is no openjpeg15 installed, it will conflict with ImageMagick jp2 codec

-    * to see the actual compiler setting during compile the following helps:
+    * to see the actual compiler settings during compilation the following helps:

             make V=1